Cheeden/tp/docs/UserGuide.md

 Format: `deleteplan INDEX DATE`

 * Deletes the lesson plan for the student at the specified `INDEX` on the specified `DATE`.
-* The index refers to the index number shown in the displayed person list.
-* The index must be a positive integer 1, 2, 3, …​
 * `DATE` must be in the format YYYY-MM-DD.
 * The lesson plan on that date must exist.
 If no lesson plan exists on that date, an error message will be shown.
 * `DATE` must be in the format YYYY-MM-DD.